 Recap & tips:

-– Make sure you use crispy cukes to begin with.
+Make sure you use fresh crispy cukes.
 Let them soak in very cold water to crisp them up even more just before preparing them in the crock

 When making your brine solution you want to find that “sweet spot” of salty brine to your liking.
 The saltier, the slower to ferment.
-The less salt, they’ll ferment quick and you might risk them going mouldy.
-There should NEVER be “hairy” mould.
+The less salt, they’ll ferment quick and you might risk them going moldy.

-– on top of the cukes, place a clean plate, a weight, then a cover to keep away the dust and bugs (a lid, a kitchen towel, a plate etc)
+It’s important to keep your cukes submerged in the brine.
+To do this place a clean plate then a weight over top.
+Then, use cover to keep away the dust and bugs (a lid, a kitchen towel, a plate etc)

-Questions? please write them below in the comments.
+Questions? please drop them below in the comments!